April 15, 2019 (Updated )

 Helen Meriel Thomas is a bisexual journalist and social editor with a background in writing dating & relationship, music, and gender politics pieces.

-She’s interested in issues such as internalised bisexual shame and erasure and the ‘social guilt’ that accompanies her sexual identity.
-She has news, opinion, profile and feature bylines in VICE, NME and the New Statesman.
+She’s interested in issues such as bisexual erasure and sexual wellness.
+She has news, opinion, profile and feature bylines in VICE, (where she is social editor), NME and the New Statesman.

 20. Lucy Knight